kyma-project/examples/asset-store/README.md

 ## Installation

-1. Run the export GH_WEBPAGE_URL={value}, where value contain address to download webpage
+1. Export a GitHub webpage URL of a ready-to-use webpage.

     Example: